openfin/platform-api-project-seed/README.md

 * A [stylesheet](https://developers.openfin.co/docs/platform-api#section-standard-window-customization) is linked in the [platform-window-main.html](platform-window-main.html) file, and allows for [main window visual customization](styles/frame-styles-window-main.css) with some additional classes that only apply to the main window.
 For a complete view of all properties, please refer to the [example stylesheet](https://github.com/openfin/layouts-v2-style-examples)

 ### Platform Window Common
-The [platform-window-common.html](platform-window-common.html) file contains the [layout-container](https://developers.openfin.co/docs/platform-api#section-5-2-complete-window-customization) element and one custom element: `title-bar-save-restore`.
-This element, in conjunction with the [js/title-bar-save-restore.js](js/title-bar-save-restore.js) file, enable the following functionality:
+The [platform-window-common.html](platform-window-common.html) file contains the [layout-container](https://developers.openfin.co/docs/platform-api#section-5-2-complete-window-customization) element and one custom element: `title-bar-common`.
+This element, in conjunction with the [js/title-bar-common.js](js/title-bar-common.js) file, enable the following functionality:

-##### title-bar-save-restore
+##### title-bar-common
 Provides examples of the following functionality:
 * Draggable area
+* Save/Restore a layout
+* Lock/Unlock the current layout
+* Pin/Unpin window so it is always on top
+* Clone the current window (experimental)
 * Close/Maximize/Minimize buttons
-* Lets you save the layout of the current window (session storage for the lifetime of the window)
-* Lets you restore the saved layout to the current window (so you could add/remove views to this window by dragging them in/out and then restore to a previous layout)

 ### Platform Window Main
 The [platform-window-main.html](platform-window-main.html) file contains the [layout-container](https://developers.openfin.co/docs/platform-api#section-5-2-complete-window-customization) element and two custom elements: `left-menu` and `title-bar-main`.
 These elements, in conjunction with the [js/left-menu.js](js/left-menu.js) and [js/title-bar-main.js](js/title-bar-main.js) files, enable the following functionality: